Christmas Market in Heraklion

 On the central stage, concerts and recitals of some local artists, dance groups, choirs, and even the city's band are scheduled, announcing a Christmas time of fun and good cheer.
 We are pleasantly surprised by an excellent winter jazz recital, seasoned with old Greek party music, which interrupts the bustle of the place and reaches our souls.
 Between the artistic moments on the stage, we admire a show of lights and lasers projected on the facade of the City Hall, accompanied by international pop music.

 We visit all the kiosks one by one, admiring their shelves full of beautiful handmade things, waiting for their customers.
-Craftsmen magicians have played ingeniously, transforming metal, stones, glass, wood, textiles into festive ornaments for home and Christmas trees, themed gifts, talismans, jewelry, icons, toys, desk accessories, and traditional gifts of all kinds.
-A full tour lasts about two hours, during which time visitors can barely resist the shopping temptation.
+Craftsmen magicians have played ingeniously, transforming metal, stones, glass, wood, and textiles into festive ornaments for home and Christmas trees, themed gifts, talismans, jewelry, icons, toys, desk accessories, and traditional gifts of all kinds.
+A complete tour takes about two hours, leaving visitors barely able to resist the temptation to shop.

 Children have a wide range of recreational activities - from the playgrounds with old fashion installations, sports games, hands-on workshops, and cartoon watching in Santa’s house, to skating on an artificial ice rink, bungee-jumping, or even the modern video games and 3D journeys with VR glasses.